 Status Update: The staff continued to review and close out inactive building permits.
 The building inspectors continued taking inventory of expired permits that need closed out.
-Approximately 1,025 files were inventoried and are being prepared to send to VRC for retention.
+Approximately 30 boxes of files were sent to VRC for retention.

 Change of Occupancy Procedures